 Violations of the Technology Acceptable Use Policy will result in disciplinary action, including possible suspension from school, monetary restitution and denial of access to computers and courses at F.H.S.
 Personal use of e-mail at school is not permitted.
 Students are to use computers in a responsible manner.
 Vandalism, theft and accessing protected files will not be tolerated.
 Monetary reimbursement will be required for any consultant fees paid by school system to restore/repair damage by such violations.
 A class form will be signed and maintained by computer department teacher.

 Falmouth Public Schools understands the value of using various electronic devices for instructional purposes to enhance our students’ learning and educational opportunities.
 The school district may provide students with electronic devices for use during the school day.
 In addition, students may be asked to use their own electronic devices.
 The use of these devices will be for educational purposes and may not interfere with instruction.
-The taking, filming, or transmitting photographic or digital images of any person on school grounds without his/her permission is prohibited.
+The taking, filming, or transmitting photographic or digital images of any person on school grounds without their permission is prohibited.
 The unauthorized taking and/or using of visual images or audio recordings in school or on school grounds is prohibited.
 This is a violation of the personal rights of staff and students, is illegal and will result in severe penalty.

 Electronic devices, including but not limited to cellphones, watches, iPads, laptops, tablets, etc., can both enrich and disrupt the learning environment.
 Used in a responsible fashion, they can complement learning, and as such, teachers have the discretion to allow students to take advantage of this kind of technology in the classroom when it makes sense for educational and instructional purposes.
 Teachers likewise have the discretion to prohibit the use of any and all electronic devices during class time.
 Unless otherwise authorized by a teacher, devices must remain silent and not visible or in use during instructional time.